BrownieO/Conlang-notes/Lexavelo/index.md

 ### Example: Tense
 - Future: prepend the word "sera"
 - Present: prepend the word "aola"
-- Future: inflect the verb arbitrarily
+- Past: inflect the verb arbitrarily

 ## Vocabulary
 There's no dictionary.
 Instead, the creator relies on his memory.
 Still, he has posted around 2000 unique words.